segni-tafesse/ethio_agri_smart/lib/data/Papaya.md

 4. Papaya Meleira Virus (PMeV): PMeV leads to the development of a sticky latex-like substance in the fruits, rendering them unmarketable.

 ##  Fungus
- Let me enlighten you about a few common fungal diseases that affect papayas:
+Here are a few common fungal diseases that affect papayas:

 1. Powdery Mildew: This fungal disease appears as a white, powdery coating on the leaves, stems, and fruits of papaya plants.
 It can hinder photosynthesis and weaken the plant's overall vigor.